-The Slatkin Shuffle…only on Classic 107.3!
+The Slatkin Shuffle…produced at Classic 107.3!
 Join host Leonard Slatkin as he plays random selections from the nearly 10,000 tracks on his iPad and shares anecdotes about the eclectic collection of songs in his playlist.

-Read Leonard’s blog here: https://www.leonardslatkin.com/journal/
+You can read Leonard’s blog here: https://www.leonardslatkin.com/journal/

-Symphony Orchestra (DSO), and Directeur Musical Honoraire of the Orchestre National de Lyon (ONL).
+Internationally acclaimed conductor Leonard Slatkin is Music Director Laureate of the Detroit Symphony Orchestra (DSO), Directeur Musical Honoraire of the Orchestre National de Lyon (ONL), and Conductor Laureate of the St. Louis Symphony Orchestra (SLSO).
 He maintains a rigorous schedule of guest conducting throughout the world and is active as a composer, author, and educator.

 Slatkin has conducted virtually all the leading orchestras in the world.
 As Music Director, he has held posts in New Orleans; St. Louis; Washington, DC; London (with the BBCSO); Detroit; and Lyon, France.
 He has also served as Principal Guest Conductor in Pittsburgh, Los Angeles, Minneapolis, and Cleveland.